 How to make a perfect cup of tea

-For this we looked to the experts and took our lead from the Master Tea Blenders at Bewley’s Tea.
+We looked to the experts and took our lead from the Master Tea Blenders at Bewley’s Tea.

 Here's how to do it!

-Boil some freshwater then use a little to warm the teapot and also your cup.
+Boil some fresh water then use a little to warm the teapot and also your cup.
 After a minute or so, strain the water off into the sink.

 Pop your teabags into the teapot – how many is up to you but one per cup is recommended.
 (We'd say 3 bags to my 4-6 cup pot)